-This will help improve the feel, appearance and manageability of your hair (condition).
-Your hair should be totally free of knots and tangles.
-It’s vital to detangle your hair thoroughly in order to get the best definition.
+Follow with a deep conditioner to restore the ph, the lost moisture and necessary oils.
+Your hair should be free of knots and tangles.
+It’s vital to detangle your hair thoroughly to get the best definition.
 So the conditioner will help reduce friction between strands of hair to allow smoother brushing or combing, among other benefits like repair and strengthening.

 Apply oil to your hands to smooth the separation process and minimize frizz.

 Using oily hands(fingers), gently separate the twists.
 If you like bigger / fluffier hair, you could gently separate each strand further until your hair is as big as you want it.
 To separate each strand further, I usually pull it up so that it naturally helps me know where to separate.
 Doing it this way will minimize unnecessary frizz.
 Note that the more you separate, the more likely you’ll get frizz.
 Still, I love some measure of frizz so that my hair looks bigger and more natural.

 Lightly lift roots with a pick being careful not to pull all the way through, and style your Twist Out as you please

 Pick the roots if you must.
 If you naturally have big hair, you may not tamper with the roots as your hair will gradually get together as the day goes by.
 Add gel to sleek down the edges if you like.
 The result is a super-defined voluminous twist-out that will retain moisture and definition for about a week without re-twisting or adding product.

 To maintain the style, I sleep with a satin bonnet or silk material, and in the morning use a pick (afro lifter) gently to lift roots again and fingers to fluff, then leave the rest for nature.
 You can re-gel edges if you choose.
 Check details on how to maintain to keep it for at least two weeks by clicking this.